Two-Sided Time-Independent Regret for Matching Markets with Limited Interviews: Introduction

 \section{Introduction}

-Two-sided matching markets~\citep{roth1992two} provide a foundational model for labor markets~\citep{roth1984evolution}, school choice~\citep{abdulkadirouglu2003school}, and online platforms~\citep{hitsch2010matching}.
-A market comprises two sides (e.g., \(n\) agents and \(m\) firms), each with preferences over the other side.
-A matching is \emph{stable} if no agent--firm pair would both prefer to deviate from their current assignments~\citep{gale1962college}.
-In many markets, preferences are \emph{not known a priori}: participants learn them through interaction, and any given participant can only evaluate a small fraction of potential partners.
-This motivates \emph{bandit learning} in matching markets~\citep{liu2020competing,maheshwari2022decentralized,liu2021bandit,kong2023player,ghosh2024competing}, where agents repeatedly apply to firms, observe outcomes, and aim to learn a stable matching while minimizing regret.
-Most existing work assumes (i) only agents are uncertain and (ii) firms follow fixed, known preferences and always hire among applicants.
-These assumptions simplify decentralized dynamics, but do not capture the following two pervasive features of real markets.
+Two-sided matching markets~\citep{roth1992two} provide a foundational model for settings in which outcomes depend on the preferences and decisions of both sides, from classical applications such as labor markets~\citep{roth1984evolution} and school choice~\citep{abdulkadirouglu2003school} to modern digital platforms such as creator--brand sponsorship markets, reciprocal recommenders, and research internship or collaboration markets~\citep{hitsch2010matching, ashlagi2020clearing,kanoria2021facilitating,arnosti2021managing,rios2023improving}.
+Across these domains, participants face uncertainty about match quality and often rely on limited low-cost screening before committing to a full match; Appendix~\ref{app:digital-platform-motivations} highlights representative applications.
+Formally, a market consists of \(n\) agents and \(m\) firms, each with preferences over the other side, and a matching is \emph{stable} if no agent--firm pair would both prefer to deviate from their current assignments~\citep{gale1962college}.
+When these preferences are not known a priori, participants must learn them through interaction while evaluating only a small fraction of potential partners, motivating \emph{bandit learning} in matching markets~\citep{liu2020competing,maheshwari2022decentralized,liu2021bandit,kong2023player, ghosh2024competing}.
+Much of the bandit-matching literature studies this problem under the simplifying assumptions that only agents are uncertain, while firms have known preferences.
+These assumptions miss two central features of the motivating settings above.